remysabliet/aws-cloudformation-templates/README.md

-A collection of AWS CloudFormation templates for various use cases.
+📦 A collection of AWS CloudFormation Templates mades by Rémy SABLIET (remysab)

 ## Available Templates